-The alarm circuit senses the mains hum signal from an intruder's body and raises the alarm sound.
+The touch alarm circuit senses the mains hum signal from an intruder's body and raises the alarm sound.
 This happens whenever an intruder touches a potential element set as the sensor, such as the door knob, or any object that needs to be protected.

 If the circuit is linked with the door knob, the circuit stays in the standby condition, regardless of any stray disturbance in the air.
 As soon as an intruder touches the door know, the circuits activates and raises the alarm.